GazzolaLab/PyElastica/CONTRIBUTING.md

 We also have many related projects in separate repositories that utilize the PyElastica as a core library.
 Since the package is often used for research purpose, many on-going projects are typically not published.
-If you are interested in hearing more, please contact one of our the maintainer.
+If you are interested in hearing more, please contact the maintainer.

 ### Pull requests